3 Tips to Lower Your Stress Today!

 How does chronic stress hurt our bodies?

-Chronic stress can suppress both the innate and adaptive immune systems (see our last blog Why All the Worry about COVID-19 and Chronic Diseases?).
+Chronic stress can suppress both the innate and adaptive immune systems.

 Chronic stress, when compounded with the immune response to fight infections, induces an abnormal inflammatory response of cytokines and other substances that impede healing.